A commercial horticulturist is involved in the growing, distribution and selling of food, crops and plants

-Commercial growers may specialise in field crops, protected growing (for example, under glass), soft and top fruit, hardy nursery stock and cut flowers.
-Their clients include plant and tree nurseries, supermarkets and DIY stores.
+As a commercial grower you'll usually specialise in field crops, protected growing (for example, under glass), soft and top fruit, hardy nursery stock or cut flowers.
+Clients may include plant and tree nurseries, supermarkets and DIY stores.

 The role is complex, involving the management of horticultural enterprises and requiring business and IT competence, alongside scientific understanding and the traditional skills of cultivation.
-Other job titles include crop manager, production manager, horticultural manager, grower manager.
+Other job titles include crop manager, production manager, horticultural manager and grower manager.

 As a commercial horticulturist, you'll need to: